Undefined Variable Checks in JavaScript

 when trying to access a non-existent property.

-This check however, can seem a little limited in scope, so instead the more generic (and recommended) way for checking if a variable has been defined or not is as follows.
+Instead, the more generic (and recommended) way for checking if a variable has been defined or not is as follows:

 const isPresent = typeof foo !== 'undefined';